scipy/scipy.org/content/en/beginner-install.md

 Other options include:

 - [WinPython](https://winpython.github.io): Another free distribution
-  including scientific packages and the Spyder IDE; Windows only, but more actively maintained and supports the latest Python 3 versions.
+  including scientific packages and the Spyder IDE; Windows only.
 - [Pyzo](https://pyzo.org): A free distribution based on Anaconda and the IEP interactive development environment; Supports Linux, Windows, and Mac.